 Trials ongoing and planned as can be found listed online.

-In Oxford, UK the RIDD trial has started in 2017, where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis, to see if it stops the progression.
-Laboratory studies have suggested it is likely to be effective.
-There are three centra involved in the trial: Livingstone, Oxford and East Grinstead.
-In this video prof Nanchahal explains a bit about it.
-Contact via email found on this page.
+In Oxford, UK the RIDD trial has started in 2017 and is now recruiting! where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis or a placebo, to see if it stops the progression.
+More information on the trial can be found on our Research page.

 The DISC trial, Dupuytren’s Interventions: Surgery versus Collagenase, a multicentre randomised trial comparing Limited fasciectomy to collagenase, results and costs.
-Run over several England based centres.
-To find your nearest go to this page contact and information.
+It has now started in Derby and will run over several England based centres, Leicester and York among other places.
+For more information look here.

 A trial in York, UK to compare surgery with collagenase injections.